MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 misty.Debug("ending skill helloworld ");
 ```

 Congratulations!
 You have just written a local skill for Misty.
-See the documentation on using Skill Runner or the REST API to load your skill data onto Misty and run the skill from the browser.
-See the full contents of the `HelloWorld_TimeOfFlight.js` file here for reference:
+Save the code file with the name `HelloWorld_TimeOfFlight.js`.
+See the documentation on using Misty Skill Runner or the REST API to [load your skill data onto Misty and run the skill from the browser](../architecture/#loading-amp-running-a-local-skill).

+See the full contents of the `HelloWorld_TimeOfFlight.js` file here for reference.

 ```JavaScript
 // Print a message to indicate the skill has started